Licensing, compliance and enforcement under the Gambling Act 2005

 - secondly, if there is sufficient evidence to mean that there is a realistic prospect of conviction, an assessment will be made about whether it is in the public interest for a prosecution to take place.

 The Code for Crown Prosecutors lists a number of common public interest factors which either favour or are against prosecution.
-Read the Code for Crown Prosecutors (opens in new tab) on the Crown Prosecution Service’s website.
-In the event that the Code is revised the Commission may need to review its own processes accordingly.
+A copy of the code can be found on the Crown Prosecution Service’s website (opens in new tab) and in the event that the Code is revised the Commission may need to review its own processes accordingly.

 Section 347 of the Act (opens in new tab) establishes prosecution time limits for offences under the Act and disapplies section 127(1) of the Magistrates Courts Act 1980 (opens in new tab).
 This means that any information in connection with an offence committed under the Act has to be laid before the Magistrates within the period of 12 months beginning with the date (or last date) on which the offence was alleged to have been committed.
 Where an offence is continuing in nature then the relevant date is the last date on which the offence was committed.